bkavuncu/GDO/GDO.Apps.SeparateDD3/README.md

 5. In browser, input client1 URL:http://localhost:8080/Web/DD3/App.html?confId=0&controlId=3&clientId=1&row=1&column=1&numClients=2
 6. In browser, input client2 URL:http://localhost:8080/Web/DD3/App.html?confId=0&controlId=3&clientId=2&row=1&column=1&numClients=2
 7. You will find the transition application (confId = 0) will be launched successfully.

+## Synopsis

+At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
+This description should match descriptions added for package managers (Gemspec, package.json, etc.)

+## Code Example

+Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+Make sure the API you are showing off is obvious, and that your code is short and concise.

+## Motivation

+A short description of the motivation behind the creation and maintenance of the project.
+This should explain **why** the project exists.

+## Installation

+Provide code examples and explanations of how to get the project.

+## API Reference

+Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

+## Tests

+Describe and show how to run the tests with code examples.

+## Contributors

+Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+## License

+A short snippet describing the license (MIT, Apache, etc.)